-Drew Neisser is CEO & Founder of Renegade, the NYC-based social media and content marketing agency that helps inspired clients cut through their categories to deliver genuine business growth.
+Drew Neisser is CEO & Founder of Renegade, the NYC-based “social inspired marketing” agency that helps inspired clients cut through their categories to deliver genuine business growth.
 A frequent speaker at industry events, Drew’s been a featured expert on ABC’s Nightline (multiple times–most recently here) and CNBC.
-You can find Drew’s articles on FastCompany.com, MediaPost, SocialMediaToday, PSFK, iMediaConnection and right here on TheDrewBlog.
+He has interviewed over 75 CMOs for an upcoming book AND to create insightful content for Forbes.com, SocialMediaToday, TheCMOClub.com, FastCompany.com, MediaPost, PSFK, iMediaConnection and right here on TheDrewBlog.

 At Renegade, Drew hatched numerous award-winning campaigns for a long-list of blue chip clients.
 His ideas for HSBC, Panasonic and IBM were all recognized by BRANDWEEK as Guerrilla Marketers of the Year.
-Among these is the legendary HSBC BankCab program, a restored Checker, that has been delighting HSBC customers since 2003 with free rides (and now via informative tweets).
+Among these is the legendary HSBC BankCab program, a restored Checker, that delighted HSBC customers for 11 years.